Cosmology and Astrophysics with the Diffuse eRASS1 X-ray Angular Power Spectrum: Model

 \subsection{Halo Gas Model}

 The gas profiles are modeled using the Baryon Pasting (BP) model.
 We refer the reader to \citet{shaw_etal10, flender_etal17, osato_nagai23} for more details.
 The BP model has been well-tested and calibrated to match {\em Chandra} X-ray observations of clusters and groups.
-Briefly, the total pressure (thermal plus non-thermal) of the halo gas is assumed to be in hydrostatic equilibrium with the halo potential of the underlying Dark Matter density (which is described by the NFW \citealt{nfw96} profile, which we use \citealt{diemer_kravtsov15} to set the halo concentration).
+Briefly, the total pressure (thermal plus non-thermal) of the halo gas is assumed to be in hydrostatic equilibrium with the halo potential of the underlying Dark Matter density (which is described by the NFW \citealt{nfw96} profile, and we use the halo concentration-mass relation (`all' halos) from \citealt{uchuu} ).
 The gas density and the total gas pressure are related by the polytropic relation where $P_{\rm tot} \propto \rho_{\rm gas}^\Gamma$, where the polytropic index $\Gamma$ is set to 1.2 \citep{shaw_etal10}.
 The proportionality constants of the polytropic relations are determined by imposing energy and momentum conservation equations of the halo gas.
 The energy of the gas is given by

 where $E_{g,f}$ and $E_{g,i}$ are the final and initial total energies (kinetic plus thermal plus potential) of the ICM. $\Delta E_p$ is the work done by the ICM as it expands.
 The energy feedback from supernovae and active galactic nuclei $E_{f}$ is modeled as $E_{f} = \epsilon_f M_\star c^2$, where $\epsilon_f$ is the feedback efficiency parameter, which is treated as a free parameter in our model; and $M_\star$ is the stellar mass, where we adopt the best-fit $M_\star-M_{500c}$ relation in \citet[hereafter F17]{flender_etal17}.